 The state or provincial governments collect sales tax (extant rate in Delhi is 12.5 per cent) on the sum of (a) depot price (or price charged to dealers), (b) excise duty, and (c) dealer commission.
-In addition, some provinces impose an air ambience charge (in Delhi this is INR 250 per kl) and also may offer a rebate on it (again in Delhi this is INR 375 per kl).
-It is seen that, although sales tax is termed as value added tax (VAT), in practice it is not so.
-As per an agreement between the federal government and the collective of provincial governments, four 'sensitive' petroleum products, namely diesel, motor spirit, kerosene, and domestic LPG, are kept outside the VAT framework.
+In addition, some provinces impose an air ambience charge (in Delhi this is INR 250 per kl) and also may offer a rebate on it (again in Delhi this is INR 375 per kl).17 It is seen that, although sales tax is termed as value added tax (VAT), in practice it is not so.
+As per an agreement between the federal government and the collective of provincial governments, crude, motor spirit, ATF, HSD, bitumen, kerosene, and domestic LPG, are kept outside the VAT framework.
 Thus input-tax-credit is dis-allowed on diesel used as intermediate input in goods and services.
-Taxes imposed on these 'sensitive' goods may therefore trigger an element of cascading (tax on tax) in the system (see section 4.2).
+Taxes imposed on these goods may therefore trigger an element of cascading (tax on tax) in the system (see section 4.2).